Benefits of Wheatgrass: 20 Registered Dietician Approved Reasons to Add Wheatgrass to Your Wellness Routine

 Image of green smoothie or juice combined with wheatgrass powder in glass garnished with mint and lemon and metal straw

 Wheatgrass is a great source of fiber, an important nutrient for normal digestion.
 When you’re clogged up, you’ll typically be recommended to drink more water and eat more fiber to help get things moving again.
 Wheatgrass may be just the fiber you need.
 One tablespoon of wheatgrass has four grams of fiber, which is about 14% of the daily value for the nutrient.
-According to one study, wheatgrass works quick to relieve constipation.4 So, the answer is, yes, wheatgrass can make you poop!
+According to one comparative study, wheatgrass works quick to relieve constipation.4 So, the answer is, yes, wheatgrass can make you poop!

 Can wheatgrass reverse gray hair?